 Collection View is powerful, similar to UICollectionView in iOS development.
 However it may be confusing to use for new users.
 By using Collection View preset, you can get started with Collection View quickly.
 The presets contain various presets and section presets which you can add to the project directly.
 Additionally, each preset has its own unique sets of attributes, which are derived from the cell views and section layouts of the collection view.

 Layout constraints let users create a fully responsive user interface.
 By default, a view needs to have horizontal, vertical, width and height constraints for complete constraints.
 By placing complete constraints on views, the system automatically calculates the size and the position of those views depending on the constraints used.

 Constraint Connector Menu

-Layout constraint can be added using constraint connecter menu.
+Layout constraint can be added using the constraint connector menu.
 Resizing a parent view or artboard will resize its subviews based on the defined layout constraints.

 Constraint Issues & Operation Menu

 You may run into some issues when creating constraints.
-Constraint operation menu can be used to apply constraint related operation such as clear all constraint or reset to suggested constraint.
+Constraint operation menu can be used to apply constraint related operations such as clear all constraints or reset to suggested constraints.
 Constraint issues menu show constraint issues count at the bottom bar.
-The menu can be used to add specific constraint if a constraint is missing from the view.
+The menu can be used to add specific constraints if a constraint is missing from the view.
 Both of these menus help you to improve creating and managing layout constraints.